cdmill/Fridge/README.md

 ---

-Store file URLs that you'll need later so that you can quickly open them from the menu bar.

-I started this project because I found myself reading or needing to frequently reference files and I was tired of navigating Finder or storing the files on the desktop.

-As of version `1.1` a maximum of 4 file slots are available.
+As of version `1.1` a maximum of 4 file slots are available to keep the workflow focused.
-This is enforced to keep the workflow focused, but a possible future feature could be _file groups_ which would provide more file slots while providing some form of organization.
+A future feature will be _file groups_, which will allow for some organization.

 ## Downloading FRIDGE

-Direct downloads can be found on the [releases](https://github.com/cdmill/fridge/releases/tag/v1.0) page.
+Direct downloads can be found on the [releases](https://github.com/cdmill/fridge/releases/tag/v1.1) page.

 After downloading and unzipping, drag the `.app` file to your Applications folder.